 - 1. Start the IBM Installation Manager.
 For example, click Start > All Programs > IBM Installation Manager > IBM Installation Manager. - 2.
 Ensure that you have configured the product repository.
-For more information, see "Installing the IBM Installation Manager" on page 19. - 3.
+For more information, see "Installing the IBM Installation Manager" on page 15. - 3.
 Click Install.
 A list of available packages to install are displayed. - 4.
 Select the following package: - IBM WebSphere Application Server Network Deployment - 5.
-Click Check for Other Versions, Fixes, and Extensions to display the WebSphere Application Server Version 8.5.0.2.
+Click Check for Other Versions, Fixes, and Extensions to display and install new fix packs and interim fixes. - 6.
+Select the latest fix packs or interim fixes. - 7.
+Click Next. - 8.
+Follow the instructions in the Installation Manager, and click Next until you reach the summary information. - 9.
+Click Install.
+When the installation process is complete, a message confirms the success of the process. - 10.
+Click Finish.